Anti-Bias Education and Holidays: Making Thoughtful Decisions

 Help children understand when a staff member or child cannot participate

 A mother brings a special lunch to school for her child’s birthday.
-She does not realize it is Ramadan when observant adult Muslims fast between dawn and dusk.
+She does not realize it is Ramadan, when observant adult Muslims fast between dawn and dusk.
 She is upset when Edward, a student teacher, doesn’t eat anything.
 She complains to the head teacher that both her and her daughter’s feelings were hurt.
 The head teacher explains Edward’s right to practice fasting.
 She also tells Edward that the child was puzzled by his not eating the special lunch.
 Edward makes sure to talk with the child that the next day.
-He explains why he hadn’t eaten, and assures the child that he is happy for her birthday.
+He explains why he hadn’t eaten and assures the child that he is happy for her birthday.

 The kindergarten has spent a few days learning about Passover.
 During a discussion of the Seder ceremony, the teacher explains the meaning and tradition behind matzo.
 Esther, one of the Jewish children, states that she cannot eat leavened bread during the whole week of Passover.
 The next day a birthday celebration for another child includes cupcakes from the birthday child’s family.

 A student teacher, enjoying her cupcake, gives Esther a piece because she feels sorry about “depriving” Esther.
 Luckily, the teacher notices the conflicted expression on Esther’s face and intervenes: “Esther, do you know that cake is made with leavened flour and that you can’t eat it during Passover?”
 Esther nods her head.
 “Let’s freeze your piece and you can eat it after the holiday.”
 Esther relaxes, gives her cake to the teacher, and goes off to play.
 Unfortunately, the teacher had not thought to check ahead of time with Esther’s family when the birthday celebration was scheduled during the Passover holiday.
-If she had, she might have planned with them—for example, asking the birthday child’s family to check with Esther’s family about bringing a non-leaven cookie or pastry for Esther.
+If she had, she might have planned with them—for example, asking if the the birthday child’s family might check with Esther’s family about bringing a non-leaven cookie or pastry for Esther.

 This blog is a part of Equity in Action, a blog series exploring the many ways early childhood educators and administrators, higher education faculty members, policymakers, advocates, and other ECE allies can bring the new Advancing Equity in Early Childhood Education position statement to life in practice and policy.